-If you have a household income of £33,069 or less and/or you or your parent(s) are in receipt of benefits we may be able to help.
+If you have a household income of £34,524 or less or someone in the household is in receipt of benefits we may be able to financially support you.

 All funds are distributed on a needs basis and subject to affordability.
 The fund has three levels of support based on income:

 - BAND 1 - up to £23,305

 Students in band 1 may get up to 100% of any award; band 2, 60%; and band 3, 30%.